faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Vehicle-Detection-with-Convolution-Neural-Network-

-# Deep Learning

 # Overview

-The objective of this project is to dectect different types of vehicles from images using sliding window approach and then train CNN model on that dataset to detect vehicles from unseen data(generalization).
+The objective of this project is to train CNN model on images of different vehiclesand using sliding window approach to detect different types of vehilces in the image.

 # Dependencies

+Download and Install the following packages
 - tensorflow
 - tflearn
 - h5py